ColoradoSchoolOfMines/acm-site/README.md

 - Frontend accessibility checks
 - Better backend error handling
 - Blog page
+- Test uploads vulnerability and other security stuff
+- Clean up routes as well as possible
+- Webhook or API with discord bot to display meetings

 ## Design Choices
 Given that this is intended to be continuously maintained by students